centreon/centreon-documentation/versioned_docs/version-23.10/upgrade/centreon-ha/upgrade-from-21-04.md

 ## Cluster upgrade

-Since Centreon 22.04, MariaDB Replication has been based on [GTID](https://mariadb.com/kb/en/gtid/).
+From Centreon 22.04, MariaDB Replication is based on [GTID](https://mariadb.com/kb/en/gtid/).
 It is necessary to destroy the cluster completely and then reconfigure it with the latest version of the Centreon and MariaDB Replication mechanisms.